focused-dot-io/owasp-LLM05/BLOG.md

 [Video goes here]

 # Try it out yourself!
-TODO: LINK TO REPO
-Explore our repo to run the attack locally.
+[Explore our repo](https://github.com/focused-dot-io/owasp-LLM05) to run the attack locally.
 All you need is an OpenAI API key to experiment.

 # Takeaways